End of life hospice care for cats

 Symptoms of nausea can include lip-smacking, loss of appetite and drooling.

 The nutritional requirements of a cat who is near the end of life are going to differ from a healthy kitten or adult cat.
-Loss of appetite is common side-effects of pain and nausea (which we will cover below).
+Loss of appetite is common side-effect of pain and nausea (which we will cover below).

 Ensure the cat receives adequate nutrients, and in some cases, prescription diets to help manage or slow down the progress of a condition.